Did you know that your Hypothalamus is the boss of your body?

 Your hypothalamus is the driver of your body.
 Its primary objective is to keep you alive.
 And it knows exactly what’s happening in your body as well as your environment through an amazing communication network.
 Most of your hormones are controlled through a negative feedback system.

 Your thyroid hormone production is a good example.
 Your hypothalamus receives both thyroid hormones T4 and T3 floating in your blood.
-If the levels are too low, your Hypothalamus tells your pituitary gland to make more TSH (thyroid-stimulating hormone) to tell your thyroid to make more T4 and T3.
+If the levels are too low, your Hypothalamus tells your pituitary gland to make more TSH (thyroid-stimulating hormone).
+All to tell your thyroid to make more T4 and T3.
 It’s like a seesaw.
 With TSH on one side and T4 and T3 on the other.

 #2: Balance Dark and Light